aitgon/wopmars/docs/content/wopfile.rst

 -L --log=FILE
     This option allows to specify an other file than ``$HOME/.wopmars/wopmars.log`` to write the logs of the current execution.
 The logs are very important, if you have issues that you don't understand, you should try to run WopMars with ``-vv`` and send us your log file to help us figure out what is going on.

--p --printtools
-    This option allows to actually display the output of WopMars in the Terminal, not only write it in the log file.
-You should use it sparingly, writing things at screen has an udge cost for your machine and can drastically lower your performances.

 .. _sourcerule-label:

--f --sourcerule=RULE
+-S --since=RULE
-    This option allows to say to WopMars from which rule you want to start the workflow.
+    This option allows to say to WopMars since which rule you want to start the workflow.
 Each rule successing this one will be executed.

 .. figure::  ../images/from.png
    :align:   center

    *The tools executed are all the successors of the "source rule", here, rule 2.
 However, if output 1 is not available, this option will lead to an error*

--t --targetrule=RULE
+-U --until=RULE
     This option allows to say to WopMars to which rule you want the workflow to go to.
 Each rule predecessing this one will be executed.

 .. figure::  ../images/to.png